Over the years I’ve seen models do well, and I’ve seen models give up after a only a single shoot.

 Working With Photographers

-Don’t EVER let a photographer talk you into doing anything you feel uncomfortable with – ie wearing sheer clothing, lingerie etc, or less.
-If you’re particularly young – under 18 – then that shouldnt even enter a photographers mind, but this applies just as much if you’re 18, 25 or 40.
-Dont get me wrong, once you’re a little older any style of your choosing is absolutely fine – but only if you’re one-hundred-percent comfortable with it.
+Don’t EVER let a photographer talk you into doing anything you feel uncomfortable with – eg wearing sheer clothing, lingerie etc, or less.
+If you’re particularly young – under 18 – then that shouldnt even be on the table, but this applies just as much if you’re 18, 25 or 40.
+Dont get me wrong, once you’re a little older any style of your choosing is absolutely fine – but only if you’re fully comfortable with it.
 When I talk about being “comfortable” with a concept, it’s entirely normal to have butterflies, but they should be excited butterflies, NOT the dreaded gut-twisting, cold-sweat type of butterflies like waiting for bad news.
-If they’re like that, then get out.

 Perfectly legitimate photographers can and do sometimes disallow chaperones.
-Don’t automatically assume that means they’re dodgy, and dont let it prevent you from bringing someone along.
+Don’t automatically assume that means they’re dodgy or sleazy, and dont let it prevent you from bringing someone along.
 In these cases the chaperone can sit outside, but should never interfere with the shoot.

 Firstly, you DON’T need an agency (or agent) yet.
 An agent’s ONLY job is to get work for you.
 They pay you directly for your time, and they take a commission from the client who contacted them looking for a model.
 Agencies are generally used by fashion houses or clients looking to advertise products.
 In the “hobby” levels of photographic modelling, there really is no place for an agent or acency.

-There are “hobby” agencies out there who’s hearts are in the right place (though I still can’t work out what motivates those who run such agencies), and there are those “agencies” who purposely/fraudulently promise you paid work but will scam you out of your money and not get you any work at all, or ask you to perform test shoots with their “in-house photographer” in genres and at levels you may not be comfortable working in.
+There are “hobby” agencies out there who’s hearts are in the right place (though I still can’t work out what motivates those who run these), and there are those “agencies” who purposely and fraudulently promise you paid work but will scam you out of your money and not get you any work at all, or ask you to perform test shoots with their “in-house photographer” in genres and at levels you may not be comfortable working in.
 There are also “managers” that will do the same.
 You’re far better off at this stage being your own agent and manager.

 Dont ever pay an agency for anything, and I mean not so much as a pound – for ANYTHING.